 Hypertriglyceridemia is a tool based on the 2021 ACC Expert Consensus Decision Pathway on the Management of ASCVD Risk Reduction in Patients With Persistent Hypertriglyceridemia.
 Consensus recommendations are provided for clinicians and patients regarding unique aspects of lifestyle interventions for management of hypertriglyceridemia and the use of statins and triglyceride risk-based nonstatin therapies for ASCVD risk reduction in the following patient groups with persistent hypertriglyceridemia:

 The ASCVD Risk Estimator within this app offers the same functionality as ACC’s pre-existing app of the same name.
-It is intended as a companion tool to the 2013 ACC/AHA Guideline on the Assessment of Cardiovascular Risk and the 2013 ACC/AHA Guideline on the Treatment of Blood Cholesterol to Reduce Atherosclerotic Cardiovascular Risk in Adults.
+It is intended as a companion tool to the 2013 ACC/AHA Guideline on the Assessment of Cardiovascular Risk and the 2018 ACC/AHA Guideline on the Management of Blood Cholesterol.
 This Risk Estimator enables health care providers and patients to estimate 10-year and lifetime risks for atherosclerotic cardiovascular disease (ASCVD), defined as coronary death or nonfatal myocardial infarction, or fatal or nonfatal stroke, based on the Pooled Cohort Equations and lifetime risk prediction tools.
 The Risk Estimator is intended for use with patients without ASCVD with a LDL-cholesterol <190 mg/dL.

 The information and recommendations in this App and all its component tools are meant to support clinical decision making.
 They are not meant to represent the only or best course of care, or replace clinical judgment.
 Therapeutic options should be determined after discussion between the patient and their care provider.